Building Trust & Effectiveness in Congress

 Time Commitment

-Interns are an integral part of the CMF staff, and we typically require that they commit to approximately 30 hours a week during the academic year or full time during the summer.
+Research Assistants are an integral part of the CMF staff, and we typically require that they commit to approximately 30 hours a week during the academic year or full time during the summer (previous Research Assistants have worked 4 days a week in order to fulfill class obligations).
+We are flexible about start and end dates of the internship.

 Benefits